 Wellbeing Ambassadors & Surrey Heath Youth Council scoop National Award

-The group of six students were challenged to improve the wellbeing of their peers and help those who are experiencing stress.
+A group of six students, Year 10 “Wellbeing Ambassadors”, were challenged to improve the wellbeing of their peers and help those who are experiencing stress.

-With support from youth charity, EIKON, which has a youth specialist based at FHES, the students created the “Box of Sunshine”, a small box filled with items and information to alleviate stress.
+With support from the Eikon youth specialist based at FHES, the students created the “Box of Sunshine”, a small box filled with items and information to alleviate stress.

 They pitched their idea to many external agencies, including Surrey Police, Surrey Youth Focus, the Clinical Commissioning Group and the Mayor of Farnham and secured an initial seed funding of £20.
 They then went onto successfully secure £2,821 from the Community Foundation for Surrey to mass produce the boxes.

 The boxes have now been distributed in nine other secondary schools across Surrey to help students in those schools.